KKrishna11/MindGenAI/README.md

 MindGen AI prioritizes user experience, offering an intuitive interface for easy navigation and a delightful learning journey.

+## AI-Powered Courses Tailored Just for You
+Welcome to MindGen AI, where AI transforms education.
+Experience personalized courses designed to fit your learning style.
+Join us and unlock your full learning potential today.
 ## Getting Started
 First, run the development server:
 ```bash
 npm run dev
 # or